-Tip: “Big John,” as some locals call the building, also has a restaurant, the Signature Room at the 95th, and a bar, the Signature Lounge, on the 95th floor, which is one floor above the observation deck.
+Tip: The building also has a restaurant, the Signature Room at the 95th, and a bar, the Signature Lounge, on the 95th floor, which is one floor above the observation deck.
 To get there, you don’t have to pay for the elevator ride up.
 You simply pay for a soda or beverage to sip while taking in the view in a more relaxed fashion.